numbats/yowie/README.md

 ## About the package name

 A [yowie](https://en.wikipedia.org/wiki/Yowie) is a mythical creature in Australian foklore akin to Big Foot or Sasquatch in north America.
-In terms of the package it can be considered an acronym: Years of Wages to Investigate and Explore.
+In terms of the package it can be considered an acronym: Years Of Wages to Investigate and Explore.